International Work Experience Grant

 How does it work?

-Applications will be open from Monday 7 December 2020 until Wednesday 31 March 2021.
-You can apply before you have a confirmed place, although on your application we will need you to tell us some basic information about the placement you will be applying for.
-If you are successful you will be awarded a grant of £350 to help fund your placement provider’s fees.
+Applications will be open from Monday 21 February until Sunday 10 April 2022.
+You can apply before you have a confirmed place, although on your application we will need you be able to provide some information about the placement you are applying for.

-We will let you know within four weeks of the closing date, if we are able to offer you a conditional grant, and you can then go about making your placement arrangements in the knowledge that your offer is secure subject to you meeting all IWEG 2021 requirements.
-Grants will be paid out during May 2021, by which time you must be able to provide us with confirmation of your placement prior to payment being released.
+We will let you know within four weeks of the closing date if we are able to offer you a conditional grant, and you can then go about making your placement arrangements in the knowledge you have a grant offer subject to you meeting all IWEG 2022 requirements.
+Grants will be paid out during June 2022, by which time you must be able to provide us with confirmation of your placement prior to payment being released.

 To be eligible to apply for this grant, the following criteria must be met: